 At targeted natural areas around the region, Metro’s restoration work is aimed at reestablishing rare but vital habitat types that once thrived throughout the Willamette Valley.
 Often the native plant materials needed to do the job are hard to come by.
 Commercial stock can be unavailable, insufficient or too expensive and, at times, the genetics and collection practices are in question.

 Each season brings new volunteer opportunities at the Native Plant Center.
 From constructing propagation beds to collecting seeds and maintaining plant stock, from organized Saturday work parties to employee sponsored volunteer workdays and solo projects; volunteers are integrated into all aspects of the center's operations.
-There's a volunteer opportunity waiting for you that's a match for your time availability and interests.
-Learn more
+Want to learn about the Portland metropolitan area's diversity of native plants while exploring less traveled places on Metro's properties?
+Consider becoming an assistant or volunteer at the Native Plant Center, a seed scout or a seed collector.
+By getting involved, you'll immerse yourself in the region's most special habitats: Indian plum blossoms in Douglas fir forests, Western saxifrage blooms dotting the rocky meadows of an oak prairie.

 To view MOV files, download free QuickTime.